Robert Davis (British politician)

-Robert Jonathan Davis MBE DL (born 27 September 1957) is a British lawyer and Conservative Party politician.
+Robert Jonathan Davis MBE DL (born 27 September 1957) is a British lawyer and former Conservative Party politician.
 He was deputy leader of the Westminster City Council, and chairman of its planning committee for 17 years.
-He served as Lord Mayor of Westminster 1996-1997 and also chaired the London Mayors' Association between 1998 and 2016.
+He served as Lord Mayor of Westminster from 1996 to 1997, and also chaired the London Mayors' Association between 1998 and 2016.

 Early life

 Robert Davis was born on 27 September 1957.
-He is the son of Gerald Davis (died 2000) and Pamela Davis née Lee (died 1997).
+He is the son of Gerald Davis (died 2000) and Pamela Davis, née Lee (died 1997).

 He was educated at Christ's College, Finchley, followed by Gonville and Caius College, Cambridge and Wolfson College, Cambridge, after which he trained as a solicitor at the College of Law in London's Lancaster Gate.
 He was admitted as a solicitor in October 1983.
 From 1985 to 2015, Davis was a partner (now a consultant) in solicitors' firm Freeman Box, Bentinck Street, Marylebone, London, specialising in property law.